 About Gruppo Ricercatori Italiani sugli Squali, Razze e Chimere (GRIS)

-Established in 1995, the Group of the Italian Researchers on Sharks, rays and chimeras (GRIS) brings together scientists devoted to the study of cartilaginous fishes, with the aim of promoting research, and conservation of these marine vertebrates.
+Established in 1995, the Group of the Italian Researchers on sharks, rays, and chimaeras (GRIS) brings together scientists devoted to the study of cartilaginous fishes, with the aim of promoting research and conservation of these marine vertebrates.

-Since 1999 it has been a part of the Italian Society of Marine Biology (SIBM).
-GRIS is also the Italian member of the European Elasmobranch Association (EEA) and is part of the Shark Alliance.
+Since 1999 GRIS has been a part of the Italian Society of Marine Biology (SIBM).

 DISTAV – Dipartimento di Scienze della Terra, dell’Ambiente e della Vita